-Debra Michaels's performance takes full advantage of the descriptive scenes and energetic dialogue in this first novel from playwright Mel Pennant.
-Thirty years ago, Miss Hortense, who immigrated to the UK from Jamaica in 1960, was the backbone of her suburban Birmingham neighborhood.
+Debra Michaels's lively performance takes full advantage of the descriptive scenes and energetic dialogue in this first novel from playwright Mel Pennant.
+Miss Hortense, who immigrated to the UK from Jamaica in 1960, was the backbone of her suburban Birmingham neighborhood.
 She even ran the Pardner, a money-raising and savings club that allowed members to accumulate modest wealth and help develop their community.
-But tragedy struck, and Miss Hortense was dismissed from her role as "Pardner Lady."
-Now an even bigger tragedy visits the community: murder.
-Miss Hortense must use her skills to save the day.
-Michaels's facility with Caribbean accents--along with her cadence, humor, and ability to capture the wide-ranging personalities herein--makes this a thoughtful cozy.
+But tragedy struck, with the community deeply affected by several murders, and Miss Hortense was dismissed from her role as "Pardner Lady."
+Now, thirty years later, another murder has occurred, and Miss Hortense must use her skills to save the day.
+Michaels's facility with Caribbean accents--along with her cadence, humor, and ability to capture the wide-ranging personalities--enhance this thoughtful cozy.
 S.G.
 Winner of AudioFile Earphones Award © AudioFile 2025, Portland, Maine [Published: JULY 2025]

 Trade Ed.
 Random House Audio 2025